hj1251/DataNotes/python_core.md

 Lists are used to store multiple items in a single variable.
 They are ordered, changeable, and allow duplicate values.

 #### Common List Methods
-Python has a set of built-in methods that you can use on lists.

 **1. Adding Elements**
 ```python